 Use : glaze, watercolor, oil, egg, lime, acrylic and vinyl binder.
 Very stable in light and darkness.
-Less covering than white Tiona so appreciated for its transparency.
-Safe for conventional use, it is however subject to labeling and can not be rejected in nature.
+It's less covering than the white tiona and it's very appreciated for its transparency.
+Safe for conventional use, it is, however, subjected to labeling and can not be rejected in the nature.

 Color : white slightly bluish and cold.
-Important quality : it keeps its original whiteness and does not yellow.
+Important quality : it keeps its original whiteness and does not pulling toward the yellow.

 This pigment is 100% synthetic.

-History : also called white China.
-Known since antiquity, it was used in medicine as an anti-inflammatory and was only used as a pigment in the late eighteenth century, slowly replacing lead oxide, very toxic but much less expensive.
-The impressionists used it more as a brightening agent (Pissarro, Manet).
+History : Also called "white of China".
+Known since Antiquity, it has been used in medicine as an anti-inflammatory and has been started to use as a pigment in the late eighteenth century, slowly replacing lead oxide, very toxic but cheaper.
+The impressionists used it more as a brightening agent (Picasso, Manet).
 Van Gogh also used it a lot in his paintings.